Chris-Development-Official/timedLyricsCreator.py/README.md

 ### Hope it helps you!! 	:grinning:

-*Made with :heart: by Chris Development :copyright: 2021*
+*Made with :heart: by Chris Development © 2021.*